Bob Roberts

-Bob Roberts is a 1992 American satirical mockumentary film written, directed by, and starring Tim Robbins.
+Bob Roberts is a 1992 satirical mockumentary film written, directed by, and starring Tim Robbins.
 It depicts the rise of Robert "Bob" Roberts Jr., a right-wing politician who is a candidate for an upcoming United States Senate election.
 Roberts is well financed, due mainly to past business dealings, and is well known for his folk music, which presents conservative ideas with gusto.
+Many of the scenes mimic scenes from Dont Look Back.

-The film is Robbins' directorial debut and is based on a short segment of the same title and featuring the same character that Robbins portrayed on Saturday Night Live.
-It also marks the film debut of Jack Black.
+The film is Robbins' directorial debut and is based on a short segment of the same title, featuring the same character that Robbins portrayed on Saturday Night Live.
+It marked Jack Black's film debut.

 Plot

 Bob Roberts takes place in Pennsylvania in 1990.
 It depicts a fictitious senatorial race between a conservative Republican folk singer, Bob Roberts, and the incumbent Democrat, Brickley Paiste.
 The film is shot through the perspective of Terry Manchester, a British documentary filmmaker who is following the Roberts campaign.
 Through Manchester's lens we see Roberts travel across the state and sing about drug users, lazy people and the triumph of traditional family values and laissez-faire capitalism over the rebelliousness and social justice causes of the 1960s.
 Even though the Roberts campaign team officially avoids manifestations of open bigotry, their songs, speech and mannerisms are rife with snobbish dog whistles and racist and sexist innuendos, and Manchester's footage reveals casual use of homophobic slurs.

-Complementing Manchester's neutral perspective are reflections by Senator Paiste, TV anchor Kelly Noble and investigative reporter Bugs Raplin, among others.
+Complementing Manchester's neutral perspective are reflections by Senator Paiste, television anchor Kelly Noble and investigative reporter Bugs Raplin, among others.
 Paiste is convinced that Roberts is a master manipulator linked to the National Security Council, the CIA and the military–industrial complex.
 Throughout the campaign, Raplin attempts to use the documentary being made about Roberts to expose him to the public as a fraud.
 Raplin believes that Roberts' anti-drug charity, Broken Dove, is connected to an old CIA drug trafficking scheme, citing Roberts' campaign chairman Lukas Hart III's past in the Phoenix Program as proof.
-Shortly after an acerbic and disastrous interview with Roberts, Kelly Noble points out that his potential for success comes from subverting stereotypes by using his music, a tool of protest typical of the left during the counterculture years, as a vector for postmodern far-right politics.
+Shortly after an acerbic and disastrous interview with Roberts, Kelly Noble points out that his potential for success comes from subverting stereotypes by using his music, a tool of protest typical of the left during the counterculture years, as a vector for far-right politics.

 As the campaign continues, Paiste remains in the lead until a scandal arises involving him and a young woman who was seen emerging from a car with him.
 Paiste claims that she was a friend of his granddaughter whom he was driving home, but he cannot shake the accusations.
 Roberts' campaign suffers a setback as well, when Raplin's accusations briefly gain traction and result in a subpoena on Lukas Hart III for unpaid housing loans rumored to be redirected to drug trafficking.